iScheme4U/sc-config/README.rst

 A simple Python configuration file operator
 ===========================================

-This project provides a common way to read configurations using `config42 <https://pypi.org/project/config42/>`_.
+This project provides a common way to read configurations.

 Installation